 (b) shall make such part of the report as the Commission thinks appropriate available for inspection, on request, by the local government or by a person who has made submissions to the Commission or the Minister in respect of those premises or a permit relating to those premises.

-[Section 21 amended by No. 14 of 1996 s.
+[Section 21 amended: No. 14 of 1996 s.
 4; No. 35 of 2003 s.
 135.]

 22. Permitted gaming and social gambling, powers to scrutinize etc.